Air pollution and health

 It’s clearly time for the NHS to lead the way in creating a cleaner, greener world – so that we, our families and our patients can all breathe more easily.

-At Sussex Community NHS Trust we’re aiming to lead by example through our Care Without Carbon programme, reducing the impact of the Trust on the environment while at the same time maximising the health benefits to our staff and patients.
+Through our Care Without Carbon programme we are reducing the impact of delivering healthcare on the environment while at the same time maximising the health benefits to our staff and patients.

-Through our Travel Transformation Programme, the Trust reduced its grey fleet mileage by almost 1 million miles in one year.
+At Sussex Community the Travel Transformation Programme reduced grey fleet mileage by almost 1 million miles in one year.
 The reduction in emissions associated with this equates to 62 tonnes of carbon dioxide, which has provided considerable support to local authorities’ local air quality improvement targets.

 More and more NHS providers are recognising the importance of working towards a more sustainable healthcare system.
-We’re supporting some of them by sharing the learning and expertise we’ve built up through delivering Care Without Carbon and our engagement programme, Dare to Care.
-Our ambition is to realise the benefits of collective impact – which in an organisation the size of the NHS could be huge.
+Our ambition is to realize the benefits of collective impact – which in an organisation the size of the NHS could be huge.
 That’s why we are promoting Swap In September this year, to promote more active travel choices that will contribute to improving our local air quality.

 Six steps to breathing easier